 Organizations that respond to disasters also need to be more concerned about the needs of individuals such as people with disabilities whose inputs have not been listened to.

 Typically, civil protection systems are designed for people who do not have disabilities: usually, evacuation plans require, in some measure, the ability to walk, drive, see and hear.
 Are the disabled or elderly no longer important?

-Some of Disabled People’s Needs in Major Emergencies
+Disabled Needs in Major Emergencies

-- Training and preparation
+- Training and preparation prior to the emergency

 - Emergency communications need to be accessible and reliable